Managing backups in Yandex MPP Analytics for PostgreSQL

 segment_host_count: Number of segment hosts, from2to32. -

 segment_in_host: Number of segments per host.
-The maximum value of this parameter depends on the host class.The segment host class and the number of segments per host affect the maximum amount of memory allocated to each Greenplum® server process.
+The maximum value of this setting depends on the host class.The segment host class and the number of segments per host affect the maximum amount of memory allocated to each Greenplum® server process.
 If you select a host class with small RAM and specify a large number of segments, an error may occur.

 -

-restore_only: (Optional) List of DBs and tables to restore from the backup.
+restore_only: List of DBs and tables to restore from the backup.
+This is an optional setting.
 Supported formats:<DB>/<schema>/<table>,<DB>/<table>, and<DB>.
 You may use the*wildcard symbol as well.
-If you omit this parameter, the whole cluster will be restored. -
+If you omit this setting, the whole cluster will be restored. -

 You cannot edit this setting after you create a cluster.